javaee/jsftemplating/README.txt

 HOW TO BUILD jsftemplating.jar
 ==============================

 You must use ant 1.7 or higher.
+Java 6+ is also required.

 1) From a terminal (or command prompt) window, "cd" to the jsftemplating root directory.
 For example: